liljencrantz/crush/docs/hacking.md

 ```

 The signature macro will use the supplied information to generate efficient code
-to parse your arguments as well as generate suitable output for the help command.
+to parse your arguments as well as generate suitable output for the help command
+and all the metadata required for command specific tab completions.

 #### Available types for the argument parser